 TeenTech is a very carefully timetabled and immersive experience, fun but focussed giving students and young people a real insight into the industries of the future and the skills they need to take advantage of them.

-On arrival only 22% said they were fairly or very interested in a career in engineering at the beginning of the day, whilst 71% felt that way at the end of the day.
+On arrival only 22% of girls said they were fairly or very interested in a career in engineering at the beginning of the day, whilst 71% felt that way at the end of the day.

-You can see more pictures from last year’s event here
+You can see more pictures from last year’s event here.

-TeenTech has run for four years in East London – three times in The Copper Box with the inaugural event being held in “Cisco House” – the stunning temporary event space which overlooked the Olympic Park during the 2012 Games.
+Our large scale London festival has run for six years – twice at The Emirates Stadium and three times in the Copper Box with the inaugural event being held in “Cisco House” – the stunning temporary event space which overlooked the Olympic Park during the 2012 games.
 This report on BBC Click gives you a flavour of the day of the first event.